 SQL Writer Service

-The SQL Writer Service is installed automatically.
-It must be running when the Volume Shadow Copy Service (VSS) application requests a backup or restore.
-To configure the service, use the Microsoft Windows Services applet.
-The SQL Writer Service installs on all operating systems but is only required on server systems.
+This SQL Writer Service is automatically installed but not enabled by default.
+It must be explicitly enabled to run on the server machine and must be running at the time that the Volume Shadow Copy Service (VSS) application requests a backup or restore.
+Use the Microsoft Windows Services applet to configure the service.
+The SQL Writer Service installs on all operating systems but is only needed on server systems.
+For Microsoft Windows XP, use the MSDE Writer.

 When running, Database Engine locks and has exclusive access to the data files.
 When the SQL Writer Service is not running, backup programs running in Windows do not have access to the data files, and backups must be performed using SQL Server backup.